Estonia Travel Guide: What to See, What to Do and What to Eat

 There are plenty of international bus services like Ecolines and Lux Express that operate bus routes from almost every country in Europe to Estonia.
 If tickets are booked in advance, you can buy them as cheap as $5.
 You can also choose to travel by car because international roads are good, just take in mind that you will probably have to drive through Lithuania and Latvia first to reach Estonia.

-BEST WAYS TO TRAVEL AROUND Estonia
+HOW TO TRAVEL AROUND ESTONIA

 There are country coaches that link different Estonian cities, towns or villages.
 You can buy tickets online, and prices start from $4.50 depending on your selected route.

 There are quite a few cross-country trains that can take you around Estonia to see smaller villages from Tallinn.
 You can also travel around the country using the railway system and you can find timetables and book your tickets online.